Kathixx/docker_image_monitor_from_scratch/README.md

 # Docker Image Monitor
+This repository builds the core components of a agentic docker image monitor from scratch using LangGraph.
-This repository is based on the tutorial [Deep research agent with Langchain](https://academy.langchain.com/courses/deep-research-with-langgraph).
+This code is based on the tutorial [Deep research agent with Langchain](https://academy.langchain.com/courses/deep-research-with-langgraph).

 ## Repository Structure
-This repository builds the core components of a agentic docker image monitor from scratch using LangGraph.
 The 3 notebooks demonstrate different components.

 ```
 docker_image_monitor/